Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Special AWS Considerations:

-AWS does not offer Oracle-specific hardware like Exadata or Oracle RAC in a certified way.
+AWS does not offer Oracle-specific hardware, such as Exadata or Oracle RAC, in a certified manner.
 If you require Real Application Clusters (RAC) for high availability, AWS EC2 is not officially supported for RAC clustering across VMs.

 Additionally, if you use features like Oracle Partitioning, Advanced Security, Diagnostics Pack, etc., on AWS, you must license those options separately (just as on-premises).